-Ravi works from 5am till 8.30pm.
-He accompanies this landlord’s children to school to carrying their schoolbags.
-His other responsibilities are taking care of the livestock and doing chores at the house.
+Ravi works from 5 am until 8.30 pm.
+He accompanies the children of his landlord to school and carry their schoolbags.
+After that, he returns to take care of his other responsibilities like taking care of the livestock and doing chores at the house.
+He gets humiliated and beaten when the landlord feels like it.
 The food that he gets are the leftovers of the previous day.
-The salary that he receives is 500 rupia a year, in 2002 this was about € 12,50 A YEAR!
+The salary that he receives is 500 rupia a year.
+This was about € 12,50 A YEAR in 2002.
 He gives his earnings to his sick mother so that she can take care of herself.
 Ravi said that he knows that he will never be free again, because his landlord has many powerful ‘friends’.
-When his landlord dies, Ravi will be ‘passed on’ to the children of his landlord.
+When his landlord dies, Ravi will be passed on to the children of his landlord.

 All that I could do at that time was to leave Ravi behind and go back to the Netherlands to spread his story out into the world.
 Officially, India does not have labour children, but we all know differently and I have seen the truth with my own eyes.
 My high school and I raised a lot of money for mister Anthony’s organisation so that they can continue freeing children like Ravi.